Heather Kuttai: Personal background

-Career
+Paralympic shooting

 Her father introduced her to sport, and she took up paralympic shooting when she was aged 15.
 Kuttai won the 1985 Junior Women shooting competition at that year's North Battleford Target Shooting Competition, followed by her coming second at the Provincial Target Shooting Championships in each of 1986 and 1987.
 She joined the Canadian national wheelchair trapshooting squad in 1987.
 At the 1988 Summer Paralympics in Seoul, South Korea, Kuttai was one of six athletes at the Games to come from Saskatchewan.
 She won silver medals in each of the women's air pistol 2–6 and the mixed air pistol team open competitions.
 Kuttai also competed in each of the women's air rifle kneeling 2–6, the women's air rifle prone 2–6, women's air rifle 3 positions 2–6 and the women's air rifle standing 2–6 tournaments but she failed to win a medal in any of those events.

 In July 1990, she participated in the World Championships and Games for the Disabled held in Assen in the Netherlands.
 Kuttai finished in second position at her event in the championships, and attained the same ranking at the Air Pistol competition.
 The following year, she was one of six athletes from Saskatchewan to partake in the 1991 World Stoke Mandeville Wheelchair Games in Aylesbury, England.
 During the 1992 Summer Paralympics in Barcelona, Spain, Kuttai won the bronze medal in the mixed air pistol SH1–3 competition, with a points score of 94.1.
 She also took part in each of the mixed air rifle 3 x 40 SH3; mixed Olympic match SH3; mixed free pistol SH1–3 and the mixed air rifle standing SH1–3 events without winning any further medals.
 Kuttai won the air rifle category at the 2001 and the 2004 National Target Shooting Championships.
 She also partook in each of the 2001 European Target Shooting Championships, the 2002 World Target Shooting Championships, the 2003 International Maple Leaf, and the 2003 International Air Gun Grand Prix.